-In his previous role, McRaven executed the raid in May as head of the military's elite Joint Special Operations Command.
+In his previous role, McRaven oversaw the raid in May as head of the military's elite counterterrorism unit, the Joint Special Operations Command.
 Nye said McRaven was concerned the book would lead Americans to doubt the administration's version of events.
 He also disputed Pfarrer's portrayal of friction between the CIA and the military special operations forces who carried out the raid.

 Nye says Pfarrer had no access to any troops connected to the mission.
 He said there will be no investigation into whether individual SEALs spoke to Pfarrer because his account is so off-base.